 Now in his 18th season as an assistant coach with the USM men’s track & field program, Mike Drummey has provided invaluable guidance to the Huskies’ men and women’s pole vaulters.

 One of the top pole vaulters in New England during his collegiate days at Southern Connecticut State University, Drummey won the NCAA Division Two indoor and outdoor pole vault championships in 1995, and was runner-up indoors and third outdoors in 1994.
 During his career, he earned All-American honors six times (three indoor, three outdoor).
 Drummey won the outdoor IC4A title and was third at the Penn Pelays in 1994.
 He still holds the SCSU school record indoors (17-8 1/2) and outdoors (17-6 1/2).

-During his tenure with the USM men and women’s track & field programs, Drummey has coached three All-Americans (Wil Snyder, 2004; Melissa Bellemore, 2006; Bethany Dumas, 2011) and 39 Little East Conference champions.
+During his tenure with the USM men and women’s track & field programs, Drummey has coached four All-Americans (Wil Snyder, 2004; Melissa Bellemore, 2006; Bethany Dumas, 2011; Molly Gibeault, 2017) and 43 Little East Conference champions.

 |Title:||Women's Track and Field Assistant Coach|

 The USM Department of Athletics is welcoming a familiar face in a new role as Jim Giroux will join the department staff as a full-time strength and conditioning coach and fitness center coordinator.
 No stranger to the athletic teams in Gorham, Giroux has been a member of the coaching staff of the Huskies' perennially successful women's track and field program since 2005.